lo92fr/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 **The binding will not work until this part has been completed, do not skip this part of the setup.**

-In this version, the binding need to have a redirect URL using openhabcloud to do the first oAuth authorization.
+In this version, the binding need to have a redirect URL using the openHAB Cloud service to do the first oAuth authorization.
 This URL will be only use during registration, and not during day to day use of the addons.

 URL will be of this form : https://home.myopenhab.org/connectsmartthings